Escitalopram is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 Escitalopram helps many people recover from depression, and it has fewer unwanted effects than older antidepressants.

-Escitalopram is available on prescription as tablets and as liquid drops that you put in a drink.
+Escitalopram is available on prescription.
+It comes as tablets and as liquid drops that you put in a drink.

 - It usually takes 4 to 6 weeks for escitalopram to work.